FEDERAL CORRUPT PRACTICES ACT (FCPA)

 substantial civil penalties.
 Companies may also be subject to oversight by an independent consultant.

 The SEC and the Department of Justice are jointly responsible for enforcing the FCPA.
-The SEC's Enforcement Division has created a specialized unit to further enhance its enforcement of the FCPA.
+The SEC's Enforcement Division has created a specialized unit to further enhance its enforcement.

 International Organization